FREE GIFT WITH MIN $20 PURCHASE ~ NEW RAINBOWS & CLOUDS OVERLAYS PACK

 With the Colour and Light Overlays, Painted Overlays, borders - you can try Soft Light mode or Normal one, but there are no rules, it really depends on the picture.

-When using JPG overlays, with the black background (most of the light/bokeh overlay, snow overlays, rain or fog overlays you should use Screen mode to hide black color).
+When using JPG overlays, with the black background (most of the light/bokeh overlay, snow overlays, rain or fog overlays you should use Screen mode to hide black colour).
 These are shoot with the camera, they are real effects, so to keep them as much realistic as possible we saved them on a black background.

 It's always about your image first, so before applying any kind of overlay you should always remember to: